-- 2.1 The author is an elderly member of a religious order known as the Worldwide Order of Special Full-Time Servants of Jehovah's Witnesses.
-In 1980, she and her husband began their religious service as members of the Order in a community similar to a monastery, known as "Bethel", located in Sweden.
+- 2.1 The authors are elderly members of a religious order known as the Worldwide Order of Special Full-Time Servants of Jehovah's Witnesses.
+In 1970, they began their religious service as members of the Order in a community similar to a monastery, known as "Bethel", located in Sweden.
 The Order is an unincorporated international association of Jehovah's Witnesses who are consecrated individuals and religious ministers and who have made a commitment to serve in a special, full-time capacity.
 The members of the Order perform religious duties in Bethel facilities worldwide or they serve in other religious capacities.
 They vowed to abstain from secular employment.
 All members of the Order have taken a religious vow of obedience and poverty in which they agreed to receive no compensation for the religious services they provide to the Order.
-The author used to perform various tasks at Bethel, including housekeeping and cooking. - 2.2 In order to help care for her physical needs, the Order provides the author with a small monthly allowance, room and board.
+The authors used to perform various tasks at Bethel, including performing administrative work and other tasks such as caring for the small mail room and sorting religious literature. - 2.2 In order to help care for their physical needs, the Order provides the authors with a small monthly allowance, room and board.
 The financial assistance provided by the Order is not based on achievement.
-Each member of the Order receives the same support for their basic needs even if they are no longer able to perform any religious services. - 2.3 In 2012, the author challenged the tax assessments issued by the Tax Agency for the period 2005-2011, requiring the author to pay an income tax on the financial assistance she had received from the Order during the time period in question.
-On 12 June 2012, the Administrative Court rejected the author's appeal.
-Without setting out the reasons, the Court concluded that the facts of the author's case were almost identical to those of another case decided by the Council for Advance Tax Rulings of Sweden on 10 May 2011.
-The author's appeal to the Administrative Court of Appeal was rejected on 12 December 2012.
-On 25 June 2013, the Supreme Administrative Court refused her request for leave to appeal. - 2.4 In 2013, in a separate set of proceedings, the author challenged her 2012 tax assessment, because the financial allowance provided to her by the Order in the amount of 94,287 Swedish kronor2 was taxed as income at a rate of 32.64 per cent.
-The author was not given the opportunity to present her case orally and the Tax Agency dismissed her complaint on 16 September 2013.
-The author appealed this decision and requested an oral hearing.
-Her request for an oral hearing was dismissed on 31 January 2014.
-On 24 April 2014, the Administrative Court dismissed her appeal, concluding that the case was almost identical to her earlier claim challenging the 2005-2011 tax assessments, which was eventually rejected by the authorities.
-The author filed for appeal and again requested an oral hearing.
-On 30 September 2014, the Administrative Court of Appeal refused the author's request for an oral hearing and the appeal in its entirety, stating that the case was principally identical to a separate case ("M.A. v. the Swedish Tax Agency"), for which the Council for Advance Tax Rulings had issued a decision on 10 May 2011.3 On 9 January 2015, the author's request for leave to appeal was refused by the Supreme Administrative Court.
+Each member of the Order receives the same support for their basic needs even if they are no longer able to perform any religious services. - 2.3 In 2012, the authors challenged the tax assessments issued by the Tax Agency for the period 2005-2011, requiring them to pay an income tax on the financial assistance they had received from the Order during the time period in question.
+On 12 June 2012, the Administrative Court rejected the authors' appeal.
+Without setting out the reasons, the Court concluded that the facts of the authors' case were almost identical to those of another case decided by the Council for Advance Tax Rulings of Sweden on 10 May 2011.
+The authors' appeal to the Administrative Court of Appeal was rejected on 12 December 2012.
+On 25 June 2013, the Supreme Administrative Court refused their request for leave to appeal. - In 2013, in a separate set of proceedings, the authors challenged their 2012 tax assessment, because the financial allowance provided to them by the Order, in the amount of 86,871 Swedish kronor in respect of B.A.E.W. and 84,334 Swedish kronor in respect of E.M.W., was taxed as income at a rate of 32.6 per cent.
+The authors were not given the opportunity to present their case orally and the Tax Agency dismissed the complaint of B.A.E.W. and E.M.W. on 29 August 2013 and 2 October 2013, respectively.
+The authors appealed these decisions and requested an oral hearing.
+Their requests for an oral hearing were dismissed on 31 January 2014.
+On 24 April 2014, the Administrative Court dismissed their appeals, concluding that the cases were almost identical to the authors' earlier claims challenging the 2005-2011 tax assessments, which were eventually rejected by the authorities.
+The authors filed for appeal and again requested an oral hearing.
+On 30 September 2014, the Administrative Court of Appeal refused the authors' requests for an oral hearing and the appeals in their entirety, stating that the cases were principally identical to a separate case (M.A. v. the Swedish Tax Agency), for which the Council for Advance Tax Rulings had issued a decision on 10 May 2011.3 On 9 January 2015, the authors' requests for leave to appeal were refused by the Supreme Administrative Court.